jturbo26/the100DiscordBot/README.md

 * Place valid JSON with tokens in new file (Reach out to Turbo if you need these)

 * Make sure you have node 6.0.0 or higher and npm installed on your machine
+* Run "npm i" without the quotes to install node_modules
 * Run the bot by typing the following without quotes "node bot.js"